AaltoSciComp/scicomp-docs/triton/accounts.rst

    should know A ("Basics"), C ("Linux"), and D ("HPC") well.
 Also see the :ref:`Triton tutorials <tutorials>`.

+.. _triton-accounts-are-for:

 Accounts are for (:doc:`see details <usagepolicy>`):

-- Researchers (as in, affiliated with a research PI in any way).
-  Please tell us who your supervisor is in your account request.
+- Research, for which a research supervisor can take responsibility. (please tell us who your supervisor is in your account request).

+  - Anyone affiliated with a research PI in any way (for affiliated research).
+  - ... for use in research work (scholarly publications, datasets, research software, theses, etc.)  Triton should be acknowledged and linked in ACRIS [LINK].
+  - ... for use in research theses (PhD, Masters, Bachelors).
+    However, literature review/non-research theses shouldn't use
+    Triton (though these shouldn't have a need for Triton).
+These should also be acknowledged in ACRIS.
+  - A thesis at a company doesn't necessarily disqualify Triton use, but Triton should be used for the relevant research that will be in the thesis, not general company operations.

+- Other staff use (minor)

+  - For example, testing computational methods, supporting other research, or simple usage of computational tools.
+However, Triton isn't designed as an operative environment and has no service guarantees.

+- NOT for: study projects

+  - There are other resources for this, see :doc:`/aalto/welcomestudents`
-  - If you are a student doing a course project which is essentially research project (you are basically joining the research group), you may use Triton for that project.
-You should be clear about this in your request, put your *research* supervisor (not course instructor) as supervisor, and we'll verify.
+  - If you are a student doing a course project in which you join a research group and contribute to research, you fit in the research category and may use Triton.
+You should be clear about this in your request, put your research supervisor (not course instructor) as supervisor.
+The supervisor should respond to an email confirming the account.

-- Students coming to one of our :doc:`Scientific Computing in Practice courses </training/scip/index>` which uses Triton.
-You will be specifically told if this is the case
+- Students coming to one of our :doc:`Scientific Computing in Practice courses </training/scip/index>` which uses Triton..
+You will be specifically told if this is the case.

-- Other students not doing research needing computational facilities should check out our :doc:`introduction for students
-  <../aalto/welcomestudents>`.  **This includes most student
-  projects as part of courses, unless you are effectively joining a research group to do a project.**
+Visitors, students (non-employed), and teaching assistant job titles will have a check of their research supervisor before the account is created (you supervisor will have to reply "yes", you can remind them to read their email and answer).
+Others will have their research supervisor cc:ed in the account creation message.

-You know that you have Triton access if you are in the ``triton-users`` group at Aalto: ``groups`` shows this on Aalto linux machines.
+You know that you have Triton access if you are in the ``triton-users`` group at Aalto: The ``groups`` command shows this on Aalto linux machines.